hunter-college-ossd-spr19/Chocolate-Spaghet-weekly/INSTRUCTIONS.md

 8. After you have completed all of the steps above, modify this `README.md` file so that it contains a short description of your repository.
-You will not need to keep these instructions in this file, since they are replicated in the file INSTRUCTIONS.md contained in this repository.
+You will not need to keep these instructions in this file, since they are in the template and can always be read there.
 As an idea, it could be something like this:

 > This repository belongs to ... and contains weekly blogs written by ...
 > for a course in Open Source software development.